stsaz/netmill/README.md

 It can be used as default DNS resolver on your system, blocking all attempts from any application to obtain an IP address of advertisment hosts.
 The internal cache saves network traffic, and the logs provide you with the information of what hosts were resolved and how much time it took.

-Features & limitations:
+Features:

 * Host list
 	* Only one A or AAAA record per host
 	* Block unwanted DNS names (e.g. DNS ads blocker)
 	* Configure how to block them: with 127.0.0.1, 0.0.0.0 or NXDOMAIN, etc.
-* DNS/UDP upstream servers
+* UDP and DNS-over-HTTPS upstream servers
 * Persistent file cache

 You can use many separate files as host lists, or all in one.
 Syntax example: